mikwielgus/undoredo/README.md

 - [`rstar::RTree`](https://docs.rs/rstar/0.12.2/rstar/index.html) behind the
   `rstar` feature. (example usage: [examples/rstar.rs](./examples/rstar.rs)).

-To use these, enabled their features next to your `undoredo` dependency in your `Cargo.toml`.
+To use these, enable their corresponding features next to your `undoredo` dependency in your `Cargo.toml`.
 For example, to enable all foreign type implementations, write

 ```
 [dependencies]